 The picosecond pulsed diode laser drivers are designed as universal units that can control the dedicated laser or LED heads offered by PicoQuant.
 All drivers permit to control repetition rate and pulse energy of the attached heads.
 The drivers are available as single channel or multichannel units with manual or computer control.
 Their high quality and reliability are expressed by a unique 5-year limited warranty.

-The picosecond pulsed sources are either laser diode based or LED based devices that can be operated at variable, user-adjustable repetition rates up to 80 MHz.
-They cover discrete wavelengths from 55 nm to 1990 nm or are tunable in the VIS.
+The picosecond pulsed sources are either laser diode based or LED based devices that can be operated at variable, user-adjustable repetition rates up to 100 MHz.
+They cover discrete wavelengths from 255 nm to 1990 nm.
 Power levels vary between µW and hundreds of mW for the most powerful, fibre amplified versions.
 Pulse widths can be as short as 40 ps.

 The VisUV/VisIR lasers are a versatile and flexible laser platform based on a Master Oscillator Fiber Amplifier (MOFA) concept with optional frequency conversion.
 The stand-alone units emit picosecond pulses at repetition rates up to 80 MHz.
 Infrared versions with average powers up to 1.5W (VisIR) as well as units that emit in the ultraviolett at 266, 280 or 295 nm (VisUV) are available.